- We strive to provide complete care for our patients. Learn more about all the services we provide.

 *****CRANIAL CRUCIATE LIGAMENT SURGERY-SEE BOTTOM OF PAGE*****

-CRANIAL CRUCIATE SURGERY USING THE ORTHOZIP TECHNIQUE $1200--- similar to the above technique, but uses two titanium anchor posts and the Orthozip fiber loop to stabilize the knee.
-Suitable for heavier dogs.
+CRANIAL CRUCIATE SURGERY USING THE ORTHOZIP TECHNIQUE $1200--- similar to the above technique, but uses two titanium anchor posts and the Orthozip fiber loop also made of (UHMWPE), to stabilize the knee.
+Also suitable for heavier dogs.
 Here is a link for more information: http://everost.com/products-orthozip.html

 *We do not perform the TPLO or TTA procedures for treating cruciate ligament rupture.